 One of the healthiest types of chocolate is dark chocolate.
 Mix it with oats or fresh fruit during the holiday season for a powerful anti-inflammatory effect.

 Turmeric is also widely used in organic and all-natural medicines.

 You can add it to your food as a spice or stir it in a pinch to your almond milk or smoothie.

 Turmeric helps slow the production of the two most inflammatory enzymes, 5-LOX and COX-2.

 There are a variety of foods you can add to your diet to help reduce or avoid inflammation.

 These are some of the easiest and most accessible.
-However, if you have a severe case of chronic inflammation, it is best to consult your physician or if you want to learn how to follow an anti-inflammatory way of eating, contact a nutrition professional before making any serious dietary changes.
+However, suppose you have a severe case of chronic inflammation.
+In that case, it is best to consult your physician or contact a nutrition professional before making any severe dietary changes if you want to learn how to follow an anti-inflammatory way of eating.

-It’s exciting to spend time with family and friends during the holidays, but is also associated with a slew of health problems.
+It’s exciting to spend time with family and friends during the holidays but also associated with many health problems.